The views expressed by the host on this program make more sense than anybody anywhere is saying.

 Bush is being savaged, lied about, and you don't respond to it.

-And of course that makes your supporters think that they're being savaged and lied about, and they're not being defended either.
+And of course, that makes your supporters think that they're being savaged and lied about, and they're not being defended either.

-But over here it's much more lonely because we don't have a voice like you, Rush.
+But over here, it's much more lonely because we don't have a voice like you, Rush.

 Yeah, I understand.

-Uh by by nature, wherever this program is not, life will suck.
+By nature, wherever this program is not, life will suck.

 Wherever this program is not, liberals will dominate and prevail.

-Uh but uh uh you're in the Netherlands.
+But you're in the Netherlands.

-Why don't I just read about the Netherlands?
+What did I just read about the Netherlands?

 Oh, I'm sure you read tons of stuff about it.

-Uh the uh is is is it something about we have a metal block?
+Is it something about a metal block?

 I can't remember if I've got it in today's stack or had it in yesterday's.